wp-plugins/calculated-fields-form/README.txt

 * Hidden DS: A hidden field that gets its value from one of following datasources - Database, Posts information, Taxonomies information, or Users information

 New fields may be added at any time, so check the latest version of the plugin since it may have new options.

+= Create JavaScript variables to be used in the equations, from GET, or POST parameters, SESSION variables, or COOKIES =

+The icon with the "X" symbol, that appears when editing the contents of pages or posts, inserts a shortcode in the content with the structure:

+[CP_CALCULATED_FIELDS_VAR name="..."]

+The ... symbol should be replaced by the parameter or variable name, and will be the same name of the javascript variable.
+For example: [CP_CALCULATED_FIELDS_VAR name="varname"]

+To restrict the source of variable, define the attribute "from" in the shortcode with any of following values: get, post, session, or cookie.
+For example, to create the javascript variable: varname, only if exist a session variable with the same name, insert the  shortcode: [CP_CALCULATED_FIELDS_VAR name="varname" from="session"]

+After insert the shortcode to create the javascript variable, a valid equation would be: fieldname1*varname

 = Tips for calculating prices =